 How to Measure Vitamin D Levels

-Your vitamin D can be tested in a blood test which measures its content (25-OH vitamin D).
-25(OH)D is the main metabolite of it in the blood.
-Two main forms of 25(OH)D are cholecalciferol (D3) and ergocalciferol (D2).
-D3 is mainly formed in our skin under ultra-violet rays, while the source of D2 is food.
-Significantly, 25(OH)D concentration is made up of these two components, both forms are measured equimolarly.
+Your vitamin D can be tested in a blood test that measures its content (25-OH vitamin D).
+25(OH)D is the main metabolite of vitamin D in the blood.
+The two main forms of 25(OH)D are cholecalciferol (D3) and ergocalciferol (D2).
+D3 is mainly formed in our skin under ultraviolet rays, while the source of D2 is food.
+Significantly, the concentration of 25(OH)D is made up of these two components, and both forms are measured equimolarly.
 25(OH)D is considered the best indicator of vitamin D in the body.
+In the Healsens app, you can take 25-OH vitamin D tests to check your vitamin D levels.
+For this test, venous blood is taken, and you can get the results within a few days.

 Sun Exposure and Vitamin D